North Caucasus Line: 1763–1864: Westward expansion, massive peasant colonization and war in the mountains

 Far to the west, in 1708, the Nekrasov Cossacks settled on the Kuban.
 They were refugees from the Bulavin Rebellion and lived in Crimean-Nogai territory.
 They seem to have gradually broken up and merged with other groups.
 In 1783, the same year that Georgia became a Russian vassal, Russia annexed the Khanate of Crimea and thereby inherited its claim over the Nogai nomads.
 In 1787, the Black Sea Cossack Host was given the land between Azov and the Kuban.
 By 1794, 25,000 people had settled along the Kuban.
 Krasnodar was founded in 1794.
 The Kuban line became the base for the Russo-Circassian War.
 The line was pushed west to the Laba River.

 In the center, the line was pushed south from the Terek to the Sunzha.
 Grozny was founded in 1818.
-In 1824 general Aleksey Yermolov created the Mountain Cossack regiment between the Volga and Mozdok regiments.
+In 1824, general Aleksey Yermolov created the Mountain Cossack regiment between the Volga and Mozdok regiments.
 These new "Cossacks" were created by decree, the government declaring that various Cossacks, state peasants, and natives were now Cossacks.
 During the Murid War, Chechens were driven north or south of the two rivers.
 The Sunzha Regiment was founded in 1845.

-During the Russo-Circassian War (until 1864) in the west and the Murid War (1830-1859) in the east, the line was the northern base for the conquest of the mountains.
-When the fighting ended the Cossacks were no longer needed for local fighting, but they remained and remain a rather distinct community.
+During the Russo-Circassian War (until 1864) in the west and the Murid War (1830–1859) in the east, the line was the northern base for the conquest of the mountains.
+When the fighting ended, the Cossacks were no longer needed for local fighting, but they remained a rather distinct community.

 A proper account of peasant settlement north of the line on the Black Sea-Caspian Steppe would require census figures which do not seem to exist.